 An AS-SET object should also be created for your LIR or network using a meaningful name and placed in the same IRR.
 AS-SETs are meant to group ASNs in meaningful ways.
 For example create an AS-SET AS64500:AS-CUSTOMERS which contains all customers of AS64500 (AS64501 and AS64502) and create an AS-SET AS64500:AS-ALL which contains both the ASN itself and its customers.
 This makes it easier for yourself and others to specify routing policy.

-For the LACNIC region, the authors recommend use of RADB or NTTCOM’s IRR since LACNIC do not provide one of their own (however it should be noted that for the former, a commercial relationship with Merit is required, and for the latter, at time of writing, a customer relationship with NTT is required).

 The table below summarises the recommended route of registration: